 - flu-like symptoms

-- small red bumps may appear in the genital area following earlier symptoms, later developing into painful blisters, which crust over, form a scab, and heal
+Small red bumps may appear in the genital area following these earlier symptoms, which can further develop into painful blisters, which then crust over, form a scab, and gradually heal.

 Genital Herpes – The first outbreak

-Symptoms develop usually within 2 to 20 days after contact, but could continue up to 2 weeks.
-The first infection may be so mild it goes unnoticed, whilst in some cases, the first attack causes visible sores.
-Subsequent recurrences of the virus may cause an outbreak of blisters.
+Symptoms usually develop within 2 to 20 days after contact and could continue to last for up to 2 weeks on average.
+The first infection may be so mild that it goes unnoticed, whilst in some cases, the first attack causes visible sores and can often be the worst episode one will experience out of all their collective outbreaks.
+Subsequent recurrences of the virus are usually expressed as outbreaks of blisters.

 Other symptoms include: